kstenerud/dogma/kbnf_v1.md

 Types become relevant when calling [functions](#functions) and [macros](#macros), which have restrictions on what types they accept and return.
 Also, [repetition](#repetition) amounts are restricted to unsigned integers.

-**Note**: Number "subtypes" (signed, unsigned, real) aren't actual types per se, but rather restrictions on what values are allowed in a particular context. [calculations](#calculations), for example, are done as if all operands were reals (subtracting two unsigned numbers can give a signed result, dividing integers can result in a real, etc).
+**Note**: `number` "subtypes" (`signed`, `unsigned`, `real`) aren't actual types per se, but rather restrictions on what values are allowed in a particular context. [calculations](#calculations), for example, are done as if all operands were reals (subtracting two unsigned numbers can give a negative result, dividing integers can result in a fraction, etc).

 ### Identifier

 A unique identifier for [symbols](#symbols), [macros](#macros), and [functions](#functions) (which are all scoped globally), or [variables](#variables) (which are scoped locally).

-Identifiers are case sensitive.
+Identifiers are case sensitive, and must be unique to the local and global scope (name shadowing is not allowed).

 Identifiers start with a letter, and can contain letters, numbers and the underscore character.
-The [builtin function names](#builtin-functions) are reserved.
+The [builtin function names](#builtin-functions) are reserved at the global scope.

-The general convention is to use all uppercase identifiers for "background-y" things like whitespace and separators to make them easier to gloss over (see [the KBNF grammar document](#the-kbnf-grammar-in-kbnf) as an example).
+The general convention is to use all uppercase identifiers for "background-y" things like whitespace and separators and other structural components, which makes them easier for a human to gloss over (see [the KBNF grammar document](#the-kbnf-grammar-in-kbnf) as an example).

 ```kbnf
 identifier           = (identifier_firstchar & identifier_nextchar*) ! reserved_identifiers;